saurav08750/Simulating-EDR-with-LimaCharlie-Victim-Attacker-VMs-and-Sliver-C2-Framework/README.md

 # Simulating EDR with LimaCharlie Victim-Attacker VMs and Sliver-C2 Framework

-I have worked on a home lab using blog posts and simulated Endpoint Detection and Response(EDR) system which consists of a Windows 10 victim virtual(VM) machine, Linux attacker VM, and LimaCharlie with EDR-like ability.
+I have worked on a home lab and simulated Endpoint Detection and Response(EDR) system which consists of a Windows 10 victim virtual(VM) machine, Linux attacker VM, and LimaCharlie with EDR-like ability.
 Installed a sensor on the victim machine that collects and analyzes log files and, after simulating attacks using Sliver C2 a